 - Tea absorbs nearby odors and aromas, so keep away from strong spices.
 It is best not to keep tea close to where food gets cooked, or places with a lot of smoke.

-- Do not put your tea in the refrigerator.
+- Do not put your tea in the refrigerator, unless it is stored in a vacuum sealed container.
 Aside from the cold temperature, refrigerators generate moisture.

 - Make sure to use an airtight container when storing tea.
 Tea exposed to the open air for lengthy periods will lose moisture, flavor and quality.